-If you are on a low budget, then look for stock images on DepositPhotos.com, and go through the same process so that you mindfully create covers that stand out from your competitors.
+If you are on a low budget, then look for stock images on DepositPhotos.com, and edit with Instasize, and go through the same process so that you mindfully create covers that stand out from your competitors.

 When people see books in a given keywords they search for; they will want to click on yours.